-We will set science-based climate goals to reduce greenhouse gas emissions.
+We set science-based climate goals to reduce greenhouse gas emissions.

 Energy Management and Investment

-We will promote the use of renewable energy and support the development of low-carbon energy supply.
+We promote the use of renewable energy and support the development of low-carbon energy supply.

 Low-Carbon Products and Supply Chains

-We will quantify greenhouse gas emissions throughout our value chain and focus on reducing the most significant emissions.
-Colgate will ensure responsible sourcing of the forest commodities associated with deforestation.
+We quantify greenhouse gas emissions throughout our value chain and focus on reducing the most significant emissions.
+Colgate ensures responsible sourcing of the forest commodities associated with deforestation.

-We will integrate climate resiliency into our risk management process.
+We integrate climate resilience into our risk management process.

 Collaboration and Disclosure

-We will collaborate with stakeholders to demonstrate business leadership on climate.
-We are also committed to transparency and will publicly disclose our climate strategies and goals, and report on our progress.
+We collaborate with stakeholders to demonstrate business leadership on climate.
+We are also committed to transparency.
+We publicly disclose our climate strategies and goals, and report on our progress.

-In 2018, Colgate continued working with Walmart’s Project Gigaton to support their goal to work with their suppliers to reduce 1 billion metric tons of greenhouse gas emissions (GHG) from the global value chain by 2030.
-Through Project Gigatron, Colgate has committed to GHG goals in six areas: emissions, energy, waste, deforestation, packaging, and product use.
+In 2019, Colgate continued to work with Walmart’s Project Gigaton to support their goal to work with their suppliers to reduce 1 billion metric tons of greenhouse gas emissions (GHG) from the global value chain by 2030.
+Through Project Gigaton, Colgate has committed to GHG goals in six areas: emissions, energy, waste, deforestation, packaging and product use.
 Colgate reports against these goals annually.

-Colgate has committed to reducing absolute Scope 1 and 2 GHG emissions from manufacturing by 25 percent from 2002 to 2020, with a longer term goal of a 50 percent reduction by 2050.
-As a way to reduce our most significant Scope 3 GHG emissions, Colgate also commits to promoting water conservation awareness to 100 percent of our global consumers, reducing emissions associated with consumer behavior by up to 5 percent from 2016 to 2022, and increasing the recycled content of our packaging to 50 percent by 2020.
+Colgate commits to reduce absolute Scope 1 and 2 GHG emissions from manufacturing by 25 percent from 2002 to 2020, with a longer term goal of a 50 percent reduction by 2050.
+As a way to reduce our most significant Scope 3 GHG emissions, Colgate is committed to promoting water conservation awareness to 100 percent of our global consumers and reducing emissions associated with consumer behavior by up to five percent from 2016 to 2022, and increasing the recycled content of our packaging to 50 percent by 2020.